The warm up before a run is one of the most important things you should be doing as a runner.

 - Straighten back up to the starting position and repeat on the right side.

 Standing knee-to-chest stretch

-It’s important to elevate your heart rate and warm up your muscles before a 5k race.
+It’s important to elevate your heart rate and get the blood flowing to your muscles before a run.

 Once you’ve gone for a jog and completed some dynamic stretches, you can try some running drills to increase your heart rate even more.